 Egyptian civilization persisted for thousands of years with its art and religion remaining largely unchanged.
 That is, except for one brief 17-year period in the 14th century BC.
 Had Pharaoh Akhenaten merely moved the capital and changed some religious rites, perhaps his reign would be little more than a minor footnote in the annals of Egyptian history.
 But for the first time ever, Akhenaten radically changed Egyptian religion and art.
 And his genre of ‘Amarna art,’ as we call it today, continues to stir controversy and debate.

 In ancient Egypt, religion and art were inseparable.
-And if one was going to dramatically alter the traditional religion, it’s only natural that the art would follow suit.
+And if the traditional religion was going to be drastically altered, it’s only natural that the art would follow suit.

 Yet the bizarre changes Akhenaten implemented took things in a strange direction that still has us scratching our heads.
-Amarna art is immediately recognizable for the elongated faces and wide hips of its subjects.
-And aside from the shining rays of the Aten sun disk, all traditional gods are missing.
+For example, Amarna art is immediately recognizable for the elongated faces and wide hips of its subjects.

 While many important Amarna art pieces are sitting in museums in Germany or the UK, there’s still plenty to see in Egypt itself.
 During my travels around the country, I set out to find as much of this unique art style as I could.
 And along the way, I gained a deeper understanding of what Akhenaten may have been thinking, though this question remains far from settled.

 In the following article, we’ll be tracing the developments of both Amarna art and Akhenaten’s new religion of ‘Atenism.’
-To get the full picture, we’ll be going over the significant pieces of Amarna art found at Egypt’s major museums along with a visit to Amarna itself.
+We’ll be going over the significant pieces of Amarna art found at Egypt’s major museums along with a visit to Amarna itself.

 Where to Find Amarna Art